Aboard UnCruise Adventure’s S.S. Legacy, there is always an evening activity. The night before our arrival into The Dalles, Oregon was no exception.

-Here then, is a photo tour of our day docked in The Dalles en route to the quirky Maryhill Museum, the historical Columbia Gorge Discovery Center and oddest of all, Stonehenge.
+Here then, is a photo tour of our day docked in The Dalles, Oregon.
+Starting first at the quintessentially quirky Maryhill Museum, a visit to an out-of-place Stonehenge, and the historical Columbia Gorge Discovery Center.

 Our bus let us off almost right at the entrance to the museum.
 On this very warm September morning, the parking lot was nearly empty.
 It felt like we had the entire estate to ourselves.